YanWittmann/menter-lang-docs/doc/guide/md/modules.md

 Import and export statements are discovered by Menter before any code is executed, for several reasons:

 - Import resolution order
-- Discover available modules before executing them

-More on those topics later.
+- Running all code, even if it won't be imported is not something we want

-This also means, that you cannot use evaluate-able expressions in import and export statements.
+Seeing how the contents are statically parsed at first, you cannot use expressions in import and export statements that would have to be evaluated first.

 ## Exporting Modules